Using Pilot Systems to Execute Many Task Workloads on Supercomputers: Introduction

 \section{Introduction}

-Supercomputers have been designed to support applications comprised of mostly monolithic, single-job workloads.
-However, many important scientific applications have workloads comprised of multiple heterogeneous tasks that are not known in advance and may have dynamic relationships between tasks~\cite{preto2014fast,cheatham2015impact,sugita1999replica}.
-This requires middleware that can efficiently manage dynamic workloads and resources.
-In contrast, HPC systems have been designed and operated to maximize overall system utilization, which typically entails static resource partitioning across jobs and users.
-Thus, there is a tension between the resource requirements of {\it non-traditional} workloads and the capabilities of the traditional HPC system software as well as their usage policies.
+Traditionally, advances in high-performance scientific computing have focused on the scale, performance and optimization of a workload with a large but single task, and less on workloads comprised of multiple tasks.
+High-performance workflows and scalable computation of ensemble workloads are becoming increasingly important and are highly relevant to exploit post-Moore parallelism.
+As a result, the number and type of applications that can be formulated as workflows or ensembles is vast and span many scientific domains.

-Applications with workloads comprised of multiple tasks account for a relevant fraction of utilization~\cite{nersc-analysis-14,xdmod13}, are likely to grow in importance~\cite{multiple1,multiple2,multiple3}, and could benefit from better execution and resource management on HPC resources~\cite{better-resource}.
-Consequently, the ability to support the resource requirements of these workloads without compromising traditional capabilities needs careful software ecosystem design.
+Applications with workloads comprised of multiple tasks impose sophisticated execution and advanced resource management requirements~\cite{better-resource}.
+High-performance computing (HPC) systems have been designed to support applications comprised of mostly monolithic, single-job workloads.
+For example, HPC systems have been designed and operated to maximize overall system utilization, which typically entails static resource partitioning across jobs and users.
+Thus, there is a tension between the resource requirements of workloads comprised of many tasks, and the capabilities of the traditional HPC resource management as well as their usage policies.
+This tension motivates middleware that can efficiently manage the ability to support the resource requirements of many task workloads without compromising traditional capabilities of HPC systems.

-Pilot systems have proven particularly effective in the execution of workloads comprised of multiple tasks on physically distributed resources.
-They decouple workload specification, resource selection, and task execution via job placeholders and late-binding.
-Pilot systems submit job placeholders (i.e., pilots) to the scheduler of resources.
-Once active, each pilot accepts and executes tasks directly submitted to it by the application (i.e., late-binding).
-Tasks are thus executed within time and space boundaries set by the resource scheduler, yet are scheduled by the application.
+Enter pilot systems.
+The authors in Ref.~\cite{review_pilotreview} defined the properties of the Pilot paradigm, and its relevance in the execution of workloads comprised of multiple tasks.
+A defining element of the Pilot paradigm is the execution of a workload via multi-entity and multi-stage scheduling on resource placeholders.
+Systems implementing the Pilot paradigm submit job placeholders (i.e., pilots) to the scheduler of resources.
+Once active, each pilot accepts and executes tasks directly submitted to it by the application.
+In this way, pilot systems decouple workload specification, resource selection, and task execution via job placeholders and late-binding.